Macrometacorp/docs/docs/cep/reference/functions.md

     insert all events into outputStream
     from cseEventWindow select symbol, price, volume;

-window.timeLength(2 sec, 10) holds the last 10 events that arrived during last 2 seconds and gets updated for every event arrival and expiry.
+window.timeLength(2 sec, 10) holds the last 10 events that arrived during last 2 seconds and gets updated for every event arrival and expiration.

 Js
 --